scopecone/engineering-metrics-study/docs/metric-definitions.md

 ### Pull Request Cycle Time (hours)
 - **Definition**: Time from PR creation to merge for pull requests merged into the default branch.
 - **Source**: GitHub GraphQL API `pullRequests` connection with `createdAt` and `mergedAt` timestamps; fallback to REST if needed.
 - **Calculation**: Compute duration in hours for each merged PR during the observation window; report per-repo median, P85, and P95.
+Bot-authored PRs (accounts ending in `[bot]`, Dependabot, Renovate, etc.) are excluded by default to avoid skew; pass `--include-bot-prs` if you prefer to keep them.
 - **Caveats**: Rebased/force-pushed histories may hide intermediate commits; we ignore PRs closed without merge.

 ## Experimental metrics (not part of iteration one outputs)